 Yes, absolutely!
 Iceland and Greenland are a true winter wonderland with snow-capped mountains, fresh air and a breathtaking winter scenery!
 There is nothing better than sitting in a hot pot of steaming warm waters and soaking in the winter vibes surrounding you!
 Plus: when you are lucky you have the chance to observe the Northern lights dancing on the winter sky!

-You can even book a Self Drive Tour in winter [link to Self Drive Overview].
+You can even book a Self Drive Tour in winter.
 Please note: Driving in winter is restricted due to weather and road conditions.
 Always make sure to check the current conditions before you drive and never underestimate a good old snowstorm and icy roads.
 You cannot visit all the places you are able to visit in summer (for example the highland in Iceland) but …oh, there is still so much to see and enjoy!

 If you are lucky you can observe this breathtaking phenomen between end of August to April in Iceland and Greenland.
-There are no Northern Lights in the Faroe Islands.
+It is quite rare to see the Northern Lights in the Faroe Islands.

 We recommend solid hiking shoes to explore our beautiful countries.
 Warm, weather proofed jackets and clothing including warm hat and gloves are essential for the winter time.
 You can dress a little ligther during summer months, but we still recommend to bring warm clothes as Nordic summers are different …you know what we mean :-).
 We recommend rain and windproofed clothing ..and don’t forget your swim suits when your travel destination includes Iceland!

 Iceland, Greenland and the Faroe Islands use Northern European standards with 220V and 50Hz, and a F-type power socket with two round prongs, so you might have to bring an adaptor if you visit from the UK, United States or Canada, for example.